Efficient Quantum Optimization via Dynamical Simulation: Introduction

-Gradient-based approaches all possess a single bottleneck: the evaluation of the gradients on a quantum computer.
-In particular, if we consider an optimization problem with $N$ parameters, the work of~\cite{gilyen2019optimizing,van2020convex} shows that the best performance that can be attainable for computing a gradient vector within error $\epsilon$ in the Euclidean norm requires $O(\sqrt{N}/\epsilon)$ queries to a phase oracle that computes the function values.
+In cases where the objective function can only be accessed via the amplitudes or phases of a quantum state, such as in the examples given above, approaches based on gradient descent all possess a single bottleneck: the evaluation of the gradients on a quantum computer.
+In particular, if we consider an optimization problem with $N$ parameters, the work of~\cite{gilyen2019optimizing,van2020convex} shows that the best performance that can be attainable for computing a gradient vector within error $\epsilon$ in the Euclidean norm, when having only amplitude or phase oracle access to the objective function, requires $O(\sqrt{N}/\epsilon)$ queries.
 This is highly problematic as it implies that even with the best possible gradient estimation procedure, achieving $9$ digits of accuracy will likely require billions of gate operations for even the simplest of optimization problems.
 Further, for optimization problems with vanishing gradients~\cite{mcclean2018barren}, the cost of evaluating small gradients can be truly catastrophic as it can lead to exponential costs in navigating the optimization landscape.
-It should also be considered that specific hardware platforms might have different costs for different tasks, and such a gradientless method might provide advantages not captured by the asymptotic scalings.
-For example, for a neutral atom quantum computer a measurement might take three orders of magnitude longer than a gate operation~\cite{neutralatoms}.

 Alternatives to gradient based approaches have been considered in the past.
-One popular approach is the Quantum Hamiltonian Descent approach of~\cite{leng2023qhd, leng2023nonconvex}, which examines simulating dissipative dynamics to find a global optimum.
+One popular approach is the Quantum Hamiltonian Descent (QHD) approach of~\cite{leng2023qhd, leng2023nonconvex}, which examines simulating dissipative dynamics to find a global optimum.
 Ref.~\cite{leng2023nonconvex} in particular provides evidence of quantum advantage for non-convex optimization problems.
 Other approaches such as~\cite{chen2024langevin} use quantum Langevin dynamics for optimization.
 The common thread between these approaches is that they eschew direct gradient evaluation and instead push the burden to simulating quantum dynamics.
 More specifically, references~\cite{leng2023qhd, leng2023nonconvex} introduce a time-dependent Hamiltonian to simulate damping and adiabatic evolution in order to prepare the global minimum of a given function while~\cite{chen2024langevin} simulates non-unitary dynamics directly.